jahabeebs/code-the-hidden-language-book-notes/notes.md

         Could access 64kb of memory and interpret 256 different opcodes Mostly designed for embedded systems
         Intel 8080 was first microprocessor used in home computer

+Chapter 21: The Arithmetic Logic Unit
+    Modern computer can be divided into three categories Memory, central processing unit or CPU, input and output devices, often called peripherals Peripherals can be visible or hidden
+        Some examples are video display, keyboard, mouse, printer Less obvious I/O devices are circuits to play sound and music, circuits to pick up GPS CPU is considered the heart/soul/brain of the computer Similar to Triple-Byte Accumulator but generalized to respond to many codes Higher bit CPUs are not more capable of different types of processing They perform same tasks faster
+    Computer program is basically a sequence of instructions in memory Specifically a machine code program when stored as opcodes and data Arithmetic logic unit (ALU) is most fundamental part of CPU Part of the CPU that adds and subtracts and does other tasks Four major operations it must be capable of for our purposes Add, add with carry, subtract, subtract with borrow If want to convert uppercase to lowercase can use bitwise OR operation Need to use an AND operation to convert to uppercase Another useful bitwise operation is exclusive OR, or XOR Useful for addition
+        Immediate instructions use the next byte following the operation code Compare operation evaluates result of operation
+        Compare operation is same as subtract operation but result isn't saved anywhere Carry flag is saved
+            Also need to know if result of operation was zero which requires a zero flag Sign flag needed to know if most significant bit of result is 1 There are other flags like the parity flag and auxiliary carry flag
 </pre>